rutherford-nj/www.rutherfordboronj.com/departments/recreation/_posts/2017-07-03-baby-parade-chalk-drawing.md

 The Grand Prize winner will receive a $100 Savings Bond.
 Runners-up (1st – 6th Place) will receive $50 Savings Bonds.

-For anyone who has not yet registered for this event, registration forms will be available to complete at Lincoln Park on 4th of July morning.

 The Junior Woman’s Club Chalk Drawing Contest will be on Highland Cross after the parade is finished.